-In addition, PCS has received due diligence materials demonstrating well documented and adequate policies, procedures and risk management controls.
+In addition, PCS has received due diligence materials demonstrating well documented and adequate policies, procedures and risk management controls regarding Quion Services BV.

-Obvion is also regulated in The Netherlands by the AFM as stated in the Prospectus and separately verified by PCS..
+Achmea Bank is also regulated in The Netherlands as stated in the Prospectus and separately verified by PCS.